keboola/developers-docs/extend/component/implementation/r.md

 }
 {% endhighlight %}

+When the application is initialized `app <- keboola.r.docker.application::DockerApplication$new()`, it read the configuration file from the constructor argument, if no argument is provided, the [`KBC_DATADIR` environment variable](/extend/common-interface/environment/#environment-variables) is used.
 You can obtain inline help and the list of library functions by running the `?DockerApplication` command.

 ### Dynamic Input/Output Mapping